 : Located in Oakland, the Atelier offers a complete classical training for the realist artist.
 Students draw and paint the human figure from life using sight-size.
 In addition, they receive a thorough grounding in constructive drawing, anatomy, and perspective.

 Kala Art Institute

-: Located in Berkeley, Kala offers a full range of classes covering all forms of printmaking, digital media, photography, and book arts.
+: Located in Berkeley, Kala offers a full range of online and in-person classes covering all forms of printmaking, digital media, photography, and book arts.

 Point Reyes Field Institute

 : In association with the non-profit Point Reyes National Seashore Association (PRNSA), they offer art classes to help people connect with nature and the outdoors in ways that they may not have before.

 Richmond Art Center

 is the largest East Bay Art Center engaging the community through creative education programs and exhibitions of emerging and established Bay Area artists.